earthspay/earths-documentation/en/waves-oracles/how-to-create-an-oracle.md

 _Figure 4_.

 After the form is filled, Approve the data transaction for the creation of the oracle card with Waves Keeper.
 Once we did so, the new oracle card is successfully registered in Waves Oracles.
-We can see oracle card protocol in Waves Explorer, as shown in fig. 5.
+We can see the oracle card protocol in Waves Explorer, as shown in fig. 5.
 After a while, the card will appear in the Waves Oracles interface.

 <img src="img/4_oracle_card_explorer.png" width="700"/>